JosephAshworth/the-bare-basics-of-ai-a-modular-learning-toolkit/README.md

 * **Python 3**
   Required for the backend Flask server and machine learning functionality.
 Download from [https://www.python.org/](https://www.python.org/)

+  (On the first screen, tick “Add Python to PATH”)

 * **pip**
   Python’s package installer (typically included with Python)